mrxten/XamEffects/README.md

 ### Bindable properties

 * **Color** - Front/Ripple color when touched.
 For deactivate effect set Color.Default value.
+If color will have alpha channel is 255 effect will change it to ±80.

 ### Example